Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 Back to Sogod Bay, twelve years on

-First stage of this stay in March 2020: Sogod Bay, in the south of Leyte Island.
+First stage of this stay in March 2020: Sogod BaySo, in the south of the island of Leyte.

-Those who have been following me on this blog for a long time may remember it: this is the famous "Whale Shark Bay" that I discovered twelve years earlier, in 2008 (without spying a single whale shark).
+Those who have been following me for a long time on this blog may remember it: it is about the famous "whale shark bay" that I had discovered twelve years earlier, in 2008 (without spying a single whale shark).

-To see and see again...
-I confess, I was not disappointed.
+See and see again...
+I must admit, I was not disappointed.
 I even found Sogod Bay more beautiful than I remembered.
-The region has remained authentic.
-The dives were wonderful.
-This is the kind of place that really boosts your spirits.
+The area remained authentic.
+The dives are superb.
+This is the kind of place that really makes you feel good.

 😍

-To occupy my days in Sogod Bay, I have planned some activities:
+To occupy my days in Sogod Bay, I have planned a few activities:

 - Diving, of course, but perhaps also being able to watch a whale shark, this time!
 (I totally ruin the suspense with the picture above... 😉 )

-- Meet young Filipino diving guides and instructors trained on site by the French association Divers of the World (Plongeurs du Monde).
+- Meet young Filipino diving instructors trained on site by the French association Divers of the World (Plongeurs du Monde).

-- Learn about environmental initiatives in the bay, which has several small marine protected areas (MPAs), including the hunting of the acanthaster, the dreaded coral-eating starfish, with the Sogod Bay Scuba Resort ; and a coral nursery, with the local association Green Inc.
+- Learn about environmental initiatives in the bay, which has several small marine protected areas (MPAs), including the hunting of the acanthasterthis fearsome coral-eating starfish, with the Sogod Bay Scuba Resort and a coral nursery, with the local association Green Inc.

 - Meeting up with my friend Carol, who organizes eco-friendly diving trips with her agency Equilibre, and has planned to travel there at the same time to accompany a young French diving couple.